andresfgc/P4-REMS/README.md

   * If the user has not created any project the program will display a text inside the table indicating that it is empty.
   * When the user clicks on the "Add a Project" button, he/she will be redirected to the **add_project** page where he/she can enter the name and address.
   * Once the fields are filled in and the "Add Project" button is clicked, the user will be redirected back to the projects page where his/her newly created project will be displayed inside the table.
-  * On the right side of each project, the user has the option to edit or delete the proejct.
+  * On the right side of each project, the user has the option to edit or delete it.
 If the user clicks on the "edit" button the **edit_project** page will open.
 Once the user clicks on the update button, the user will be redirected back to the projects page where he/she will see the updated project data.
 If the user clicks the "delete" button the page will reload and the project will disappear.

 ![Projects Page](media/project_page_start.jpg)
 ![Projects Page/add_page](media/project_page_add.jpg)